-The Company Agreement Explained: What are Fundamental Business Transactions and Why are They Important?
+The Company Agreement Explained: What Are Fundamental Business Transactions & Why Are They Important?

-In my previous blog, Simple-Majority v.
-Super-Majority, I discussed the importance of having different consent levels for different types of decisions made by members or managers of an LLC.
+In our previous blog, Simple Majority v.
+Super Majority, we discussed the importance of having different consent levels for different types of decisions made by members or managers of an LLC.
 Members and managers of an LLC also need to be aware of what a “fundamental business transaction” is and should take special consideration as to what consent is required for such a decision.

 What is a Fundamental Business Transaction?

 The Texas Business Organizations Code (“TBOC”) defines fundamental business transaction in Chapter 1, which means that the definition applies to all types of Texas entities (LLCs, corporations, limited partnerships, etc.).

 According to TBOC Section 1.002(32), a fundamental business transaction is defined as “a merger, interest exchange, conversion, or sale of all or substantially all of an entity’s assets.”

 The Importance of Fundamental Business Transactions